Useful Links:@HAPSeducation

 Hardwork: Aspire: Progress: Success

-We are excited that this year we can offer the opportunity for Year 10 to take part in work experience.
+We are excited that this year we can again offer the opportunity for Year 10 to take part in work experience.
+Following the huge success of work experience in 2024 we are looking to support our students once again taking responsibility for their futures now.
 It is incredibly important for students to enjoy experiencing the world of work first hand.
 Furthermore, with the current economic environment, employers place a high value on relevant work experience and an opportunity to demonstrate good employability skills.

 Parent and Student Information CLICK HERE FOR THE FULL WORK EXPERIENCE PACK